stateful/docs.runme.dev/docs/guide/runme-blog-launcher.md

 vscode://stateful.runme?command=setup&repository=git@github.com:stateful/blog-examples.git&fileToOpen=node-streams/README.md
 ```

-If you don’t want to use Github you can directly use a markdown link:
+If you don’t want to use Github you can directly use a Markdown link:

 ![runme open vscode](../../static/img/runme-open-vscode.png)